 Pumpkin Cheesecake Cottage Whip

-- 1/2 cup canned pure pumpkin, (NOT pumpkin pie filling!)
+- 1/2 cup canned pumpkin (NOT pumpkin pie filling!)

 - 1/2 teaspoon pumpkin spice

-- sweetener or choice, (I used a few pinches of pure stevia, but you can also use a few teaspoons of a sweetener blend)
+- sweetener of choice (I used a few pinches of pure stevia, but you can also use a few teaspoons of a sweetener blend)